ansys/pymapdl/doc/source/user_guide/upf.rst

 Note that the Mechanical APDL application automatically installs a Mechanical APDL Python package (a set of Python functions to handle the connection between Mechanical APDL and the Python environment).
-Each Python UPF must be imported, as noted by:
+Each Python UPF must be imported:

 .. code:: python